web validator

 Common errors

-• Root element is not urlset or sitemapindex
+• Root element is not urlset or sitemapindex after a CMS/plugin update

-• loc values are relative or malformed
+• loc values are relative, malformed, or still point at staging/preview hosts

 Limitations